Daph1986/mamamaki/README.md

 2. [Text alignment](https://github.com/Daph1986/mamamaki/issues/23)
 3. Two call to action buttons have been added to the homepage to make it more user-friendly and to register or log in right away.
 A contact form has also been added, again to increase user-friendliness.
 4. A scroll to the top button has been added on all pages, so you don't have to scroll all the way up again, this improves user-friendliness.
 They will appear automatically as soon as you have to scroll down.
-5. On the about page the words "register page" have been linked to go directly to that page.
+5. On the about page the words `register page` have been linked to go directly to that page.
 6. On the single recipe page, the ingredients list and the instruction list have been made collapsible to make it easier during cooking, when you have the ingredients ready, just close it and keep only the instruction list open.
 Because not all the recipes show the calories, it has been decided to omit that and instead put down which user has added the recipe.
 7. Some additional text has been added to the personal recipe page to indicate what it displays, and the white block was removed, the content is merged with the header.
-8. Some extra fields have been added to the add recipe page, namely "remarks", "additional notes" and a switch for if it's a vegetarian recipe.
+8. Some extra fields have been added to the add recipe page, namely `remarks`, `additional notes` and a switch for if it's a `vegetarian` recipe.
 9. Initially the color of the sidenav was #df5b5b but this has been changed to #ea5757 to ensure that even when a page has a lot of content there is always a color difference between the sidenav and the background.

 <div align="right"><a href="#top">🔝</a></div>